Octopus Power-ups: How They Work, Who Qualifies and Why They’ve Dried Up

 What’s a Power-up?

-A Power-up is a period of time, usually one or two hours, where you can use as much electricity as you like, completely free.
+A Power-up is a short window of time, usually one or two hours, where you can use as much electricity as you like, completely free.

 Can anyone join?